rust-stuco/lectures/week2/slides.md

 # Owned Types

-* String slices and string literals are immutable because they are a special type of immutable reference, so we can't mutate them
+* String slices and string literals are immutable because they are a special type of immutable reference
-* String is an owned type, we can do whatever we want with it
+* String is an owned type
-* What are some other owned types?
+  * i.e. a type that has an owner
+* Another owned type is a vector

 ---